 The proverbial “glass half full” perspective is one we often admire and even pursue.
-If you hear, “that’s actually not half bad,” when pitching an idea, you may feel hopeful that your boss will move forward with your proposal.
-Or, you might be willing to place a bet if you know your odds are 50/50.
+You might even be willing to place a bet if you know your odds are 50/50.
 But ‘half’ is not always good.
-You wouldn’t bake a cake with only half the recipe, and you’d be foolish to start a road trip with only half of the route instructions.

 Let’s consider a more high-stakes scenario – one that is frighteningly realistic for many in the grocery industry today - in which retailers only understand one half of the customer.